FernandoDanielArroyo/OpenFoodFacts/README.md

 add examples img

+If locahost does not display data please select 'projector' on the drop-down menu at the top right.

 ### Clustering : Removing labels
 To separate the two categories (products and nutritional information), we used a simple clustering based on vision embeddings.
 Embedding on a subsets of images are able to be observed using tensorboard and build_tensorboard_label.py